supermemo-wiki/SuperMemo.Wiki/learn.md

 The same company publishes [supermemo.com](http://supermemo.com/), a completely different product.
 It is a simplified version meant for a broader public, and as such lacks many of SuperMemo 18's advanced features.
 {.is-info}

-## Where to meet and get help from other SuperMemo users ?
+## Where to meet and get help from other SuperMemo users?

 ### Chat servers